Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Introduction

+Although these cascaded multi-speaker ASR systems achieve competitive performance, optimizing or fine-tuning high-performance multi-speaker ASR systems for specific domains remains a considerable challenge, as demonstrated by evaluations such as CHiME challenges~\cite{barker2017chime, barker2018fifth, watanabe2020chime, cornell2023chime}.
+On the other hand, end-to-end multi-speaker ASR models without explicit speaker diarization modules have been proposed~\cite{kanda2020serialized, sotdom2024} which are based on the serialized output training (SOT) technique.
+However, training such end-to-end multi-speaker ASR systems requires speaker-annotated multi-speaker data, which is relatively scarce and challenging to collect and annotate.
+As a result, the performance of end-to-end multi-speaker ASR systems tends to lag behind that of cascaded systems~\cite{kanda2022transcribe}.

-To address these challenges, we propose \textit{Sortformer}, introducing \textit{Sort Loss} and techniques for bridging timestamps with text tokens.
-Implementing PIL in batchable and differentiable computational graphs for multispeaker ASR is difficult, as token-based objectives struggle to integrate speaker attributes into PIL-based loss functions.
+To address these challenges, we propose \textit{Sortformer}\footnote{ \url{https://huggingface.co/nvidia/diar\_sortformer\_4spk-v1}}, introducing \textit{Sort Loss} and techniques for bridging timestamps with text tokens.~Despite the popularity of end-to-end speaker diarization systems, such speaker diarization models have not been able to be seamlessly integrated into ASR models or multimodal LLMs.
 To overcome this, we introduce an arrival time sorting (ATS) approach, where speaker tokens from ASR outputs and speaker timestamps from diarization outputs are sorted by arrival times to resolve permutations (see Figure~\ref{fig:intro_comparison}).
-This enables the multispeaker ASR system to be trained or fine-tuned using token-based cross-entropy loss, avoiding reliance on timestamps or frame-level objectives with PIL.

-The ATS-based multispeaker ASR system is achieved by developing an end-to-end neural diarizer model, \textit{Sortformer}, which generates speaker-label timestamps in arrival time order (ATO), as shown in Figure \ref{fig:main_dataflow}.
-To train the neural diarizer model to output in a sorted manner, we introduce \textit{Sort Loss}, which produces gradients that enable the Transformer~\cite{vaswani2017attention} model to learn the ATS mechanism.
-Figure~\ref{fig:ats} illustrates the ATS concept with example sentences.
-Furthermore, our diarization system operates as an integrated encoder with the ASR encoder, infusing speaker supervision information in the form of speaker kernels into the ASR encoder states.

-As a result, our end-to-end multispeaker ASR system is fully or partially trainable with token objectives, allowing both the ASR and speaker diarization modules to be trained or fine-tuned using these objectives.
-Additionally, during the multispeaker ASR training phase, no specialized loss calculation functions are needed when using Sortformer, as frameworks for standard single-speaker ASR models can be employed.
-These compatibilities greatly simplify and accelerate the training and fine-tuning process of multispeaker ASR systems.
-Thus, this approach contrasts with state-of-the-art multispeaker ASR systems proposed in related challenges~\cite{barker2017chime, barker2018fifth, watanabe2020chime, cornell2023chime}, where the diarization and ASR modules are typically trained separately.